 The Provo Masonic Temple officially opens it doors to the community once a year, but the Freemasons of Utah County strive to improve themselves daily, believing their individual efforts make a difference on a larger scale.

 The Freemasons of Utah County held its annual open house on May 6 as part of a statewide event meant to dispel common myths about Freemasonry, as well as invite members of the community to support the Utah Food Bank by bringing canned goods to donate.

 “The purpose of the open house is to invite people to come see what we do,” said Ephraim Sng, a BYU alumnus and Freemason of 10 years.
 “I think there’s a lot of misconceptions about what Masonry is, that we’re secretive or that we’re a cult.
 This (open house) is to help raise awareness that we are actually part of the community.”

 Freemasonry consists of fraternal organizations focused on self-improvement, derived from the fraternities of stonemasons.
-Each regional unit of Freemasons is called a lodge, and each lodge is governed by the Grand Lodge.
+Each regional unit of Freemasons is called a lodge, and each lodge is governed by the Grand Lodge in Salt Lake City.